 The Ph.D.
-Student Handbook is designed to provide important program information to Ph.D. students in the Graduate School of Social Work.
+Program Handbook is designed to provide important program information to Ph.D. students in the Graduate School of Social Work.
 It is not intended to be a complete statement of all School and University policies.
-In addition, note that the policies and procedures described in the Handbook are subject to change at the discretion of the Graduate School of Social Work, the Office of the Associate Provost for Graduate Studies, the Office of the Provost, and the University Trustees.
+In addition, note that the policies and procedures described in the Handbook are subject to change at the discretion of the Graduate School of Social Work, the Office of Graduate Studies, the Office of the Provost, and the University Trustees.
 They are not to be considered or otherwise relied upon as a complete statement of the legal terms and conditions of student enrollment and status.
 Instead, this Handbook has been designed to provide, in summary form, important information regarding Ph.D. studies at the Graduate School of Social Work in particular and the University of Denver in general.
-Students must also consult the Graduate Policy Manual available at http://www.du.edu/media/documents/graduates/gradpolmanual.pdf and remember that students are responsible to comply with those graduate policies, forms, and procedures.
-Further information is available from the Ph.D.
-Program Director.
+Students must also consult the Graduate Policy Manual available at http://bulletin.du.edu/graduate/gradpolicy/ and remember that students are responsible to comply with those graduate policies, forms, and procedures.
+Further information is available from the Associate Dean for Doctoral Education.

 Students need to also note that the regulations of the University and of the Associate Provost for Graduate Studies are the prerogative of bodies outside the School.
 With regard to the regulations they set, those bodies have authority.
 The regulations of the School are designed to operate within the context of those bodies, but in the case of a discrepancy, the general regulations have priority.
 In other words, where there is a conflict between this Handbook and the Graduate Policy Manual, the Graduate Policy Manual takes precedence.
-Although this Handbook aims to give as accurate and complete information as possible from year to year, changes to policy and program requirements do occur so students should also check with their advisor, their Dissertation Director, the Ph.D.
-Program Director, or the Office of the Associate Provost for Graduate Studies on any matters of which they are unsure.
+Although this Handbook aims to give as accurate and complete information as possible from year to year, changes to policy and program requirements do occur so students should also check with their advisor, their Dissertation Director, the Associate Dean for Doctoral Education, or the Office of Graduate Studies on any matters of which they are unsure.

 When a new Ph.D.
-Handbook is issued that has significant changes, the Ph.D.
-Program Director should provide the new Ph.D.
+Handbook is issued that has significant changes, the Associate Dean for Doctoral Education should provide the new Ph.D.
 Handbook with information about the changes to all currently enrolled doctoral students who are beyond their first year.
 Students may elect to stay with their current Ph.D.
 Handbook or request to fall under the policies and procedures of the new Ph.D.
 Handbook.
 Students who wish to change should request a change to the new Ph.D.
-Handbook in writing directed to the Ph.D.
-Program Director.
+Handbook in writing directed to the Associate Dean for Doctoral Education.
 Students must follow the policies and procedures of a single handbook and may not choose policies and procedures from different handbooks.